What is the Commonly used Conductor Materials for Electrical Energy Transmission Line Network?

 Aluminium is cheap and light as compared to copper but it has much smaller conductivity and tensile strength.
 The relative comparison of the two materials is briefed below :

-The increased X-section of aluminium exposes a greater surface to wind pressure and, therefore, supporting towers must be designed for greater transverse strength.
+The increased X-section of aluminum exposes a greater surface to wind pressure and, therefore, supporting towers must be designed for greater transverse strength.
 This often requires the use of higher towers with the consequence of greater sag.

 (iii) Aluminium conductor being light, is liable to greater swings and hence larger cross-arms are required.

 (i) The reinforcement with steel increases the tensile strength but at the same time keeps the composite conductor light.
-Therefore, steel cored aluminium conductors will produce smaller sag and hence longer spans can be used.
+Therefore, steel cored aluminum conductors will produce smaller sag and hence longer spans can be used.

 4. Galvanized steel.